maayaikeda/birdsong_histogram/Birdsong_analysis.md

 ================

 This is an analysis of songs recorded from two zebra finches.
-Zebra males sing to their mates during courtship.
+Zebra finche males sing to their mates during courtship.
 Previous studies have found that males sing shorter (faster) songs to their mates (called Directed song) than they are practicing alone (Undirected songs).